jyutzler/Bridge-Systems/system.md

 Stayman and Jacoby/Texas transfers for the majors are used.

 #### 2NT 20-21
-   * 3♣ = Stayman.
+   * 3♣: Stayman.
-   * 3♦, 3♥ = Jacoby transfers to hearts and spades, respectively.
+   * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively.
-   * 4♣ = Gerber (ace asking).
+   * 4♣: Gerber (ace asking).
-   * 4♦, 4♥ = Texas transfers to hearts and spades, respectively.
+   * 4♦, 4♥: Texas transfers to hearts and spades, respectively.
-   * 4NT = Invites a slam in notrump.
+   * 4NT: Quantitative for 6NT
+   * 5NT: Quantitative for 7NT

 #### 3NT 25-27
-   * 4♣ = Stayman.
+   * 4♣: Stayman.
-   * 4♦, 4♥ = Jacoby transfers to hearts and spades, respectively
+   * 4♦, 4♥: Jacoby transfers to hearts and spades, respectively
+   * 4NT: Quantitative for 6NT
+   * 5NT: Quantitative for 7NT
 ## Major Openings
 Normally open five-card majors in all seats.